Energy-Efficient Doors: Can They Reduce Your Energy Bills?

 Your home’s envelope is made up of the walls, windows, foundation, ceiling, and doors that separate the inside from the outside.
 You can also think of it as anything keeping conditioned air inside your home.
 The tighter your home’s envelope is sealed, the fewer areas that leak or transfer unwanted heat in or out.

 Installing energy-efficient doors is one way to improve your home’s envelope.
 So are installing new windows, improving your insulation, and sealing drafts and leaks with proper weatherstripping.
-Heat gain and loss from windows account for 25-30% of a home’s energy use.
+Heat gain and loss from windows account for 25-30% of a home’s heating and cooling energy use.
 Properly sealing and insulating a home can save 15% of a home’s heating and cooling costs.
+You can find many ways to improve your home’s envelope by conducting a DIY energy audit or hiring a professional to conduct one.

 See how much you can save with home energy changes